History buff itinerary header

 Bio:

 Although not born nor raised in Huntsville, being a generally smart lady, Rebecca high-tailed it here as quickly as she could.
 She graduated from Auburn University with a bachelor's in history and with a giant crush on the “stuff” of history, whether in a museum or a historic site.
 Most of her waking hours involve working in museum education for the U.S. Space and Rocket Center.
 Like any good child of the South, she loves storytelling, which she considers an art form.
-Rebecca enjoys sharing Huntsville’s tales to anyone who will listen whether during Huntsville Ghost Walks, conducting tours of the Huntsville Depot, leading Breakfast Trolley tours or bringing history to life during the Cemetery Stroll.
+Rebecca enjoys sharing Huntsville’s tales with anyone who listens.
 She is also a member of the Huntsville-Madison County Historical Society and the Huntsville Historic Marker Committee.

 Events